nuvla/documentation/docs/nuvlabox/nuvlabox-engine/usb-installation.md

 ## Additional requirements

-This installation method requires an additional NuvlaBox plugin to be installed in your Operating System, which will trigger the USB-based installation whenever you plug the flash drive.
+This installation method requires a specific NuvlaBox plugin to be installed in your Operating System, which will trigger the USB-based installation whenever you plug the flash drive.

  - if your devices **are running** a [NuvlaBox OS](https://docs.nuvla.io/nuvlabox/nuvlabox-os.html), then you're good!
 You can jump straight to the [installation procedure below](#procedure)